Home/Save Money

 BrandCoverageMounts Covered?

-BMW / Mercedes / Audi4yr/50k bumper-to-bumperWithin B2B; often excluded as wear items after B2B ends
+BMW / Mercedes / Audi4yr/50k bumper-to-bumperCovered within B2B; excluded as wear items once B2B ends

 Extended warranties (3rd party)VariesRead carefully; many exclude rubber wear items explicitly